tmd913/burger/README.md

 ### Add

-Enter a name for the burger you wish to add and click the `Add` button.
+Enter a name for the burger you wish to add and click the `ADD` button, which will add to the database and display the burger in the _Burgers to Eat_ section.

 ### Update

-Click the `Devour` button next to the burger you wish to eat, which will update the database and move the burger to the `Devoured Burgers` section.
+Click the `DEVOUR` button next to the burger you wish to eat, which will update the database and move the burger to the _Devoured Burgers_ section.

 ### Delete

-Click the `Garbage` button next to the burger you wish to remove, which will delete from the database and remove the burger from the page.
+Click the `GARBAGE` button next to the burger you wish to remove, which will delete from the database and remove the burger from the page.